dmatthews-sirius/ansible-network-labs/lab_documentation/lab_user_guide.md

     ```
 1. Validate that the router has the new configuration.

+## Ping another student's loopback address
-1. `ssh` into your router and ping another student's router
+1. `ssh siduser<<ID>>@10.1.<<ID>>.10` into your router and ping another student's router
     ```bash
+    R107#ping 172.17.101.1 source l0
+    Type escape sequence to abort.
+    Sending 5, 100-byte ICMP Echos to 172.17.101.1, timeout is 2 seconds:
+    Packet sent with a source address of 172.17.107.1 !!!!!
+    Success rate is 100 percent (5/5), round-trip min/avg/max = 1/1/1 ms
     ```

 # Lab 4 - Red Hat Automation Controller